-- a) Concentrating intellectual capital: - The intellectual capital concentration is created in space and time, which recreates the information-interest relations between the activities of the innovation process that often break away from each other.
+a) Concentrating intellectual capital:

+The intellectual capital concentration is created in space and time, which recreates the information-interest relations between the activities of the innovation process that often break away from each other.

-Knowledge centres reduce in a proven way the uncertainties and risks of R&D. They provide room for individual initiatives to develop that would be rejected in a different medium.
+They reduce in a proven way the uncertainties and risks of R+D. They provide room for individual initiatives to develop that are rejected in a different medium.
 They develop a partnership or alliance relation between different professional cultures that do not frequently meet.